Skip to main content

 There aren’t that many transactions that are dropped, but we will have multiple streams available (processed and confirmed) and you could dedupe on your end.
 The difference will be about 1.2s between the two.

-Not currently, but it’s been a popular request so we may add it in the future.
+Not currently a built-in field, but it’s been a popular request so we may add it in the future.
 For now you can find it yourself by requesting all the daily getBars for a token and finding the highest value, though it’s not a very efficient method.

 We fetch data on the first trade.
-For social links and token images, we pull these from 10+ sources to try and compile the most comprehensive metadata we can.
-Some of this is on-chain and some is off-chain.
-We also allow updates on Defined.fi from users, which is a moderated proposal system.
+For social links and token images, we pull from 10+ sources to compile the most comprehensive metadata we can — some on-chain and some off-chain.
+We also allow user-proposed updates on Defined.fi via a moderated proposal system.

 If circulating supply exceeds total supply, we fall back to total supply to avoid inaccuracies.
 You can manually adjust this using: circulatingSupply * price